compmem/smile/docs/smile_states.rst

 if an experimenter sets *blocking* to False, then SMILE will ignore that state when deciding when to end a Parallel.
 If a Parallel state has 3 children, and one of them is non-blocking, then this Parallel will only end if the other two states have ended, regardless of what the non-blocking state is doing.

 If there are all *non-blocking* children in a Parallel, then the Parallel will end when any of its children have ended.
+This is mainly used in SMILE when an experimenter is waiting for one of multiple things to happen, like whether a key on the keyboard or a mouse button will be pushed first.
+You can also utilize this strategy to create a stimulus on the screen for a duration, and ask for participant input at the same time.
+In this case, either the participant pushes the key press in the limited time, canceling the stimulus state, or the stimulus duration ends, which cancels the key press input before a participant can make a response.

 An example below has 3 :py:class:`~smile.video.Label` states that will disappear from the screen at the same time, despite having 3 different durations.